Codit/logicapps-perfmon/README.md

     - clientid: the oAuth clientid to connect to the Azure rest API
     - clientSecret:  the oAuth client secret to connect to the Azure rest API
 3. Run the tool from the commandline with the following arguments: `ReportGenerator.exe -i <name-of-config-section> -m <maximum-results:50> -d <output-dir>`

+# Results
+Currently, there is a CSV report generator, that outputs all action durations for every run in the following format (using milliseconds as UoM)